The Cloud Migration Guide – Part 3: Is your business ready for cloud?

 This doesn’t mean large businesses can’t gain benefits from the cloud.
 Large businesses can very easily reap great rewards from a cloud migration but it’s a much larger undertaking, in terms of planning and the migration process itself.
 The ROI timescales may also be longer.

-The broad applicability of cloud means that regardless of what specific areas you want to foster growth in, a cloud migration is likely able to help.
+The broad applicability of cloud means that regardless of what specific areas you want to foster growth in, cloud migration is likely able to help.
 However, depending on your goals, what parts of your current infrastructure or systems should be migrated first can change.
 Here are a few examples to consider:

 To achieve a goal of improved flexibility, you should consider hosted desktop or migrating servers over to cloud hosting.
 This gives you access to an enterprise-grade IT platform that you can scale up, down or out with ease.
 You can open a new office anywhere in the world or add a new employee with all their applications in minutes.

-If you aim to save money with a cloud migration, any type of migration can help.
+If you aim to save money with cloud migration, any type of migration can help.
 But for a large impact, you should consider moving expensive-to-buy and run hardware and applications such as central servers (file, mail, web, backup, ERP, CRM) to a replica hosted in the cloud.
 This cuts down on the operating costs and can save money on the costs of buying, running supporting and managing the environment in your own business.

 To increase business productivity and boost efficiency, you might consider migrating from the standard Office suite to Office 365.
 It comes with a range of benefits for any business such as added functionality, security and greatly improved internal and external collaboration features that all promote better workflows and improved business processes.